 Each year the meeting takes an aspect of Parkinson’s research and explores how people living with the condition can support and influence work in this area.
-The meeting continues to spark engaging and inspiring discussion and is attended by over 100 delegates.
+The meeting continues to spark engaging and inspiring discussion and is extremely well-attended.
 It offers an important opportunity for the Parkinson’s community to help shape research.

-Due to the pandemic, in 2020 Rallying to the Challenge was held virtually for the first time.
-The theme for 2020 was ‘When and How Does Parkinson’s Begin?’ and included stimulating discussions on topics such as ‘What are the genetic risk factors for Parkinson’s?’ and ‘What role might the gut play in Parkinson’s?’
+In 2020, the Rallying to the Challenge meeting was held virtually because of COVID restrictions.
+The theme was ‘When and How Does Parkinson’s Begin?’ and included stimulating discussions on topics such as ‘What are the genetic risk factors for Parkinson’s?’ and ‘What role might the gut play in Parkinson’s?’

 Discussions were led by various members of the Parkinson’s community, including leading researchers in the field.